NVIDIA/NeMo-Curator/tutorials/nemo-retriever-synthetic-data-generation/README.md

 ### Run Pipeline (CLI)

-The pipeline can be run with datasets in rawdoc (only text and title) format.
+The pipeline can be run with datasets in rawdoc (only text, title and ids if any) format.
 To test the pipeline, you can use the provided example data at ```sample_data_rawdoc.jsonl```

 Navigate to the top level of this project directory and run the following command in your command line.
 It will take roughly 5-10 minutes.

 - `Rawdoc format`

 To use rawdoc format, provide your data in a `.jsonl` file.
 The structure of the data should follow this format: `{"text": <document>, "title": <title>}`.
+Additionally, if the documents already have a document id, the input file can also contain document ids.
+The same ids will be persisted in the generated data as well.
+Another accepted format is `{"_id": <document_id>, "text": <document>, "title": <title>}`.

+In order to run the pipeline, use the script ```main.py```
 ```
-python tutorials/synthetic-retrieval-evaluation-customization/main.py \
+python tutorials/nemo-retriever-synthetic-data-generation/main.py \
   --api-key=<API Key> \
-  --input-file=tutorials/synthetic-retrieval-evaluation-customization/data/sample_data_rawdoc.jsonl \
+  --input-file=tutorials/nemo-retriever-synthetic-data-generation/data/sample_data_rawdoc.jsonl \
-  --pipeline-config=tutorials/synthetic-retrieval-evaluation-customization/config/config.yaml\
+  --pipeline-config=tutorials/nemo-retriever-synthetic-data-generation/config/config.yaml\
   --input-format=rawdoc \
-  --output-dir=tutorials/synthetic-retrieval-evaluation-customization/outputs/sample_data_rawdoc
+  --output-dir=tutorials/nemo-retriever-synthetic-data-generation/outputs/sample_data_rawdoc
 ```

 For more information about the expected structure of the data, see the [quick start notebook](notebooks/quickstart.ipynb).